clarkt3/clarkt3/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ZTM Python Path
+- 🔭 I’m currently working on the ZTM Python Path
 - 🌱 I’m currently learning python3
-- 👯 I’m looking to collaborate on anything that has to do w/ Python
+- 👯 I’m looking to collaborate on anything that has to do with Python
-- 🤔 I’m looking for help with getting in to the Machine Learning, AI Industry
+- 🤔 I’m looking for help with getting into the Machine Learning, AI Industry
 - 💬 Ask me about time boxing and productivity hacks
 - 📫 How to reach me: tclark21@me.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: "How you do one thing is how you everything."
+- ⚡ Fun fact: "How you do one thing is how you do everything."
 -
 - Thanks for stopping by!
 -->